npetersen2/iCE40_Template/README.md

 This will send the bitmap binary contents over USB to the iCEstick and store them in the SPI flash device.

 **Congratulations!** Your FPGA should be running and the LEDs should be blinking!

+## Notes

+### Global Signals (`clk` and `rst_n`)

+The template files configure the FPGA PLL to accept the 12MHz clock input `CLK_IN` from the oscillator on the PCB and derive a 120MHz clock `clk` which is used for the rest of the digital logic.
+They also provide a global, asynchronous, active-low reset signal `rst_n` which can be used to set initial values for registers.

+### Configuring `clk` Frequency

+You can adjust the PLL settings to use a different system clock frequency by editing `pll.v`.
+To generate the correct PLL settings, use the iCEcube2 PLL configuration tool: `Tool` > `Configure ...` > `Configure PLL Module ...`.
+This wizard can be used to generate the right `DIV*` constants for various frequencies.